ptomulik/testmd/rst/README.rst

 korowai/docker-sami
 ===================

-Docker container with sami_ PHP API doc generator.
+Docker container with sami_ documentation generator.
 The container is designed to build PHP API documentation for Korowai_ and `Korowai Framework`_ out of the box.
 It may be easily adjusted to support other projects.